KwiiHours/KwiiHours/README.md

 ```

-• 😀 Pakbot 2.0:
+• 😀 Pakbot 2.0 (in development):
-   • Same as the original, but now with way more commands and features.
+   • Same as the original, but now with way more features and commands.
    • Heroku, Typescript, Discord.js, Firebase

 • 🦦 OtterBot: